-On February 8, 2008, Comanche County citizens voted an amendment to the one-quarter percent (.25%) sales tax to a one-eighth percent (.125%) sales tax extending from December 31, 2008, until December 31, 2015.
+On February 8, 2008, Comanche County citizens voted an amendment to the one-quarter percent (.25%) sales tax to a one-eighth (.125%) sales tax extending from December 31, 2008, until December 31, 2015.
 The sales tax is for the purpose of funding capital improvements and operational costs of the Comanche County Jail, through the Comanche County Facilities Authority.
 These funds are accounted for in the Jail Sales Tax fund.

-On June 24, 2014, Comanche County citizens voted to amend, in order to increase the total, the Comanche County sales tax to three-eighths of one percent (3/8%) replacing both economic development 1/8% tax, and the existing county jail 1/8% tax; extending the term of the sales tax to December 31, 2021 of which 2/8% of the 3/8% will provide funding for the continued operational cost of the Comanche County Jail, all as set out in Resolution number 04-07-14 of the Board of County Commissioners of Comanche County, Oklahoma.
+On June 24, 2014, Comanche County citizens voted to amend, in order to increase the total, the Comanche County sales tax to three-eighths of one percent (3/8%) replacing both economic development 1/8% tax, and the existing county jail 1/8%; extending the term of the continued operational cost of the Comanche County Jail, all as specifically set out in Resolution no 04-07-14 of the Board of County Commissioners of Comanche County, Oklahoma expiring December 31, 2021.
 These funds are accounted for in a cash fund on the County's general ledger named Jail Sales Tax.
-The remaining 1/8% will provide funding for the economic development efforts through the Comanche County Industrial Authority,

-County Capital Improvements, County Fairgrounds, Rural Fire Departments, and the County Sheriff's Department.
-These funds are accounted for as separate cash funds on the County's general ledger and named as follows: Industrial Development Sales Tax, Capital Improvement Sales Tax 2007, Fairgrounds Sales Tax 2007, Rural Fire Department Sales Tax, and Sheriff Sales Tax 2007.
+The remaining 1/8% will provide funding for the economic development efforts through the Comanche County Industrial Authority, County Capital Improvements, County Fairgrounds, Rural Fire Departments, and the County Sheriff's Department.
+These funds are accounted for as separate cash funds on the County's general ledger and named as follows: Sheriff Sales Tax, Fair Maintenance Sales Tax, General Government Sales Tax, Economic Development Sales Tax, and Rural Fire Sales Tax.